1. Purposes and Scope

 17.7 Governing Law

-• These by-laws shall be governed by and construed in accordance with the laws of Pakistan, without regard to its conflict of laws principles.
+• These bylaws shall be governed by and construed in accordance with the laws of Pakistan.

 17.8 Entire Agreement